Azure/fedramp-iaas-webapp/README.md

 4. Click **Purchase**.

 #### Monitoring deployment status
 This solution uses multiple nested templates to deploy and configure the resources shown in the architecture diagram.
 The full deployment will take approximately 120 minutes.
-The deployment can be monitored from the Azure Portal.
+The deployment can be monitored from the Azure portal.
 When complete, there will be 34 items deployed to the resource group.
 If deployment errors are encountered, check the [troubleshooting](#troubleshooting) section below.

 ### Post-deployment